 Entrapment is a powerful defence, but it is also a highly technical one that can be difficult to establish.
 It is always a good idea to consult a lawyer if you have been charged with a criminal offence to understand what defences are available in your particular situation.

 This blog is not intended and does not constitute legal advice.
-Instead, provides some preliminary, legal information about entrapment.
+Instead, it provides some preliminary, legal information about entrapment.
 If you’ve been charged with a criminal offence, contact one of our experienced criminal defence lawyers today.